-- Transportation options (buses, trains, taxis, bikes, cars, and more)
+- Transportation Options (buses, trains, taxis, bikes, cars, and more)

-- · Buying a car
+- Buying a Car

-- Driving legally
+- Driving Legally

-Transportation Options

-Buses and Metro
+Transportation Options Buses and Metro

-Save money by using public transportation.
-If you use the bus or metro often, you can buy a pass for a month or a year.
+You can save money with public transportation.
+In most cities, if you use the bus or metro often, you can buy a month- or year-long pass.
 This will make the cost of each ride cheaper.
-Students, older people, veterans, or persons with disabilities can get discounts.
+Students, older people, veterans, or people with disabilities can get discounts.
 Here are a few ways to get started:

-- Do a google search for "public transportation" with the name of your city.
-Many systems have route maps and discount programs for riders. - Visit the website www.google.com/maps.
-Enter where you plan to start your trip and where you'll end.
-The website will give step by step instructions of what public transportation you can use.
+- Search for "public transportation" with the name of your city.
+Many systems have online route maps and offer discounts. - Visit the website www.google.com/maps or open a map app on your phone.
+Enter your starting point and you'd like to end up.
+The website or app will give step-by-step instructions for public transportation.